We all take our toasters for granted.

 Step #2 Is the Lever Working Properly?

 After this, you need to make sure the lever is working properly.
 There is a lever that you should have to push down to get the toaster to activate.
-If you are having a hard time getting the lever to go down, this could be the reason why the toaster is not working properly.
+If you are having a hard time getting the lever to go down, or if it isn’t popping back up, this could be the reason why the toaster is not working properly.

 Of course, the first reason why the lever might not go down is that the toaster is not plugged in.
 Again, make sure you plugged in the toaster after the last steps.
 Otherwise, the lever is not going to work properly.